|

 and cannot be subclassed.

-The reason is to save both storage and runtime by not collecting
+The reason is to save both storage and runtime by not boxing and

 bit set, in contrast to all other objects which do not.